plone/ansible-playbook/README.rst

     client_max_memory: 800MB

 A size (suffix-multiplied using “KB”, “MB” or “GB”) that should be considered “too much”.
-If any client process exceeds this maximum, it will be restarted.
+If any Zope/Plone process exceeds this maximum, it will be restarted.
 Set to ``0`` for no memory monitoring.

 Defaults to ``0`` (turned off)

 .. note ::

-    This setting is used in configuration of the ``memmon`` monitor in the supervisor `superlance <http://superlance.readthedocs.org/en/latest>`_ plugin.
+    This setting is used in configuration of the ``memmon`` monitor in supervisor: `superlance <http://superlance.readthedocs.org/en/latest>`_ plugin.

 additional_eggs
 ~~~~~~~~~~~~~~~